cn0047/stash/ed/theory.md

 Theory
 -

+Resilience - is the ability of a system to adapt or keep working when challenges occur.

 #### Continuous Delivery

 How long would it take your organization to deploy a change that involves just one single line of code?